The Music Room

 Simple and easy restoration.
 Old parts, well that's what they are, old parts.
 Hey for less than $30 you can make your PSV2 sound much more detailed.

-If you prefer the audible mashed potatoes, just leave them stock...
+If you prefer the un-molested sounds of audible mashed potatoes, just leave them stock...

 Latest Speaker Happenings at The Music Room: